 Merchants will have to deal with foreign VAT laws, i.e., with the laws of all EU Member States in which they sell their goods, far more intensively than before.

-„By changing the country-specific delivery thresholds to an EU-wide delivery threshold now totaling EUR 10,000, nearly every trader who conducts cross-border trade in the EU will be affected.“
+„By changing the country-specific delivery thresholds to an EU-wide delivery threshold now totalling EUR 10,000, nearly every seller who conducts cross-border trade in the EU will be affected.“

-If merchants choose the OSS and already have VAT registrations in other Member States as a result of the expiry of the mail order rule, corresponding de-registrations must be submitted by June 30, 2021.
+Suppose merchants choose the OSS and already have VAT registrations in other Member States as a result of the expiry of the mail order rule.
+In that case, corresponding de-registrations must be submitted by June 30, 2021.

 Merchants are also faced with the question of which VAT rate needs to be applied for each of their products in the EU27.
-Regular, reduced, tax-exempt, exception, withdrawal, etc. – with 27 Member States and a multitude of rules and regulations, this is the real mammoth task that is all too often overlooked.
-Therefore, merchants should not underestimate this issue and should already be dealing with it now.
+Regular, reduced, tax-exempt, exception, withdrawal, etc. – with 27 Member States and many rules and regulations, this is the real mammoth task that is often overlooked.
+Therefore, merchants should not underestimate this issue and should be dealing with it now.

 The online seminar “What you need to know about the EU’s OSS”*, in which our experts explain the upcoming changes and point out the new VAT obligations, will support you in this.